AmerAomar/reading-notes/class29.md

 Once these steps are completed, you have successfully created and implemented a Custom User Model in Django.
 You can now use your Custom User Model for user authentication and access the additional fields you defined in the model.

 ## What is DjangoX and how does it complement or extend the functionality of Django?
-Provide an example use case for incorporating DjangoX in a project.
+Provide an example use case for incorporating DjangoX in a project

 [django x](https://github.com/wsvincent/djangox)